I. Executive Summary

 - to recommend to the Honors College that students be admitted to candidacy for graduation with honors recognition through the Application to Candidacy process;

-- to examine, or to appoint a subcommittee to examine, the candidate's capstone project/thesis;
+- to examine, or to appoint a subcommittee to examine, the candidate's honors capstone;

 - to submit to the Honors Council recommended changes in the honors programs.

 The Honors College coordinates and sustains honors education at UNC Charlotte.
-It administers the University Honors Program and Albert and Martin Scholars programs, and provides academic and co-curricular honors programming.
+It administers the University Honors Program, the Albert and Martin Scholars programs, the Freeman and Johnson scholarships and the Honors College scholarships, providing academic and co-curricular honors programming for all honors students.
 The College also offers support to the Honors Council, the Honors Faculty, and the Directors of honors programs.
-Furthermore, it provides pre-health professional advising, scholarship counseling, and undergraduate research support to all honors or honors-qualified undergraduates.
+Furthermore, it provides competitive fellowships advising to all honors or honors-qualified undergraduates.

 There are no definitions related to this policy.